Using Caché with ODBC

 Using an InterSystems Database as an ODBC Data Source on Windows

-This chapter describes how to perform a stand-alone ODBC installation under Windows, and how to create a DSN for a Caché database on Windows, which you can do either via the Control Panel or by creating a file DSN.
+This chapter describes how to create a DSN for an InterSystems database on Windows, which you can do either via the Control Panel or by creating a file DSN.

 Host Port Number

-Specifies the port for connecting to the DSN.
-The default for Caché is 1972.
+Specifies the port to be used by the ODBC connection.
+The default for InterSystems is 1972.

-If selected, enables the Caché ODBC client driver’s static cursor support.
+Optional.
+If selected, enables the InterSystems ODBC client driver’s static cursor support.
 If this flag is off, then the cursor support provided by the ODBC Cursor Library will be used.
 In general, this flag should be off unless you have a specific reason for not using the ODBC Cursor Library.